 Are you looking to choose between the Dremel 8220 vs 8050?
-I have used both rotary tools, and they have their pros and cons.
-We look at the battery system, attachments, and accessories, speed, and power to differentiate the two.
+I have used both rotary tools, which have pros and cons.
+We look at the battery system, attachments, accessories, speed, and power to differentiate the two.
 We encourage you to draw a list of your expectations and match them with each tool’s features.
 Below is a discussion on both rotary tools as I explain further.
 Let’s find out how the Dremel Micro 8050 compares to the Dremel 8220.

 Overview of the Dremel 8220